seanhess/seanhess.github.com/_posts/2015-08-19-practical-haskell-json-api.md

 Let's start with a simple IO program.
 Replace `src/Main.hs` with the following

+    module Main where

     main = do
       putStrLn "Starting Server..."

 Before we can use it, we need to import scotty.
 Add this line to the top:

+    module Main where

     import Web.Scotty

     main = do
       ...

 Now, let's use the `scotty` function in `main` to start a scotty server:

+    module Main where

     import Web.Scotty

     main = do
         putStrLn "Starting Server..."
         scotty 3000 $ do